Call 911 if your child:

 - Is confused

-Diarrhea -- frequent watery stools most often caused by a virus -- in babies and toddlers usually goes away on its own.
-It's important to watch your child for signs of dehydration and make sure he or she gets enough fluids.
+Diarrhea -- frequent, watery stools most often caused by a virus -- in babies and toddlers usually goes away within 10 days.
+It's important to watch your child for signs of dehydration and make sure they get enough fluids.

 Call Doctor If: